raccoongang/openprocurement.auctions.lease/docs/source/standard/auction.rst

    |ocdsDescription|
    AuctionID should always be the same as the OCID.
 It is included to make the flattened data structure more convenient.

-:dgfID:
+:lotIdentifier:
-    string, editable during enquiryPeriod
+    string, editable during rectificationPeriod

-    Identification number of the auction (also referred to as `lot`) in the XLS of Deposit Guarantee Fund.
+    Identification number of the auction (also referred to as `lot`).

 :procuringEntity: